DenverGophers/2013.01.28/README.md

 >Galvanize creates an “innovation ecosystem” designed to give entrepreneurs and innovators the best chance of success at the start of their next (or first) big thing.
 Through the three pillars of Capital, Community, and Curriculum, Galvanize builds a community greater than the sum of its parts to spark disruptive ideas and breakout companies.

 ### [BWBacon Group](http://bwbacon.com)
-> Rather than pure staffing, BWBacon is pure alignment. - See more at: http://www.bwbacon.com/#sthash.bjGgRfX2.dpuf
+> Rather than pure staffing, BWBacon is pure alignment.

 ### [SupportLocal](http://www.supportlocal.com)